 We get it.
 The idea of traveling to India can be daunting.
 The country is a constant assault on your senses and many long-term travelers have had to cut their travels in this country short because they just couldn’t handle the never-ending sensory overload that is India.

-While I hope our previous articles about India have encouraged otherwise, we now have a foolproof alternative to propose if you are still nervous about visiting this amazing country.
+While I hope our previous articles about India have encouraged otherwise (especially this one about Varanasi), we now have a foolproof alternative to propose if you are still nervous about visiting this amazing country.

 Go to Sri Lanka first.

 Sri Lanka is “India Light”

 When you think of all of the scary things travelers are worried about when visiting India, you can come up with an incredibly long list.
 For those who have thought about it, you may have come up with items like: